-As described in PlaNYC and the Mayor's Sustainable Stormwater Management Plan, a network of stormwater best management practices (BMPs) or source controls, has the potential to significantly reduce pollution through incremental investments made over the next twenty years and beyond.
-The City has been evaluating these BMPs to see how well they work in New York City and to enact policies to encourage their widespread use.
-Promising BMPs identified for application in the City include blue and green roofs, subsurface open bottom detention systems that allow for infiltration while slowing the release of stormwater to the sewer system, roadway alterations that allow runoff to soak or infiltrate into the ground, and rain barrels or cisterns that can store water from down-spouts during warm weather months.
+As described in the NYC Green Infrastructure Plan, PlaNYC and the Mayor's Sustainable Stormwater Management Plan, a network of stormwater best management practices (BMPs) or source controls, has the potential to significantly reduce pollution through incremental investments made over the next twenty years and beyond.
+Promising BMPs identified for application in the City include blue and green roofs, subsurface open bottom detention systems that allow for infiltration while slowing the release of stormwater to the sewer system, roadway alterations that allow runoff to soak or infiltrate into the ground, and rain barrels or cisterns that can store water from downspouts during warm weather months.
+Stormwater capture through green infrastructure and other source controls will reduce CSO volumes and improve water quality while providing substantial sustainability benefits such as reducing energy use and mitigating the urban heat island effect.